 This is a very important point because this particular system increases the trade size as the account grows and decreases it as it falls.
 And it keeps the percentage of risk the same for every trade.

 What does this mean?
 It means that if we have enough margin for the initial trades, we will always have enough margin for the rest of the test.
 Regulations could change in the future, of course, but, as of now, we could potentially take every trade the test takes.

 But what about the max drawdown number?
-In the Report, it says the max drawdown number is $2.8 million.
-How could we suffer that when our starting account is only $10,000?
+In the Report, it says the max drawdown number is way bigger than our original account size.
+How can this be?

 We talked about the answer last week.
-That $2.8 million drawdown happened long after we were in massive profit.
-In this case, the $2.8 million losing streak occurred when the account was over $7 million.
+That massive drawdown happened long after we were in massive profit.
+In this case, the losing streak occurred when the account was over $2 million.
 It didn’t happen when we were at $10,000, it happened much later after a lot of profit.